How to Hit a Driver: Secrets for Maxing Distance

 • Loft: The angle of the loft can make or break your launch.
 Higher lofts (10.5° or more) are great for getting the ball up in the air, especially if your swing speed is on the slower side.
 Faster swingers might prefer lower lofts (9° or less) for a more optimal launch.

 • Shaft Length: Think of this as the driver’s extension.
 A longer shaft can crank up your speed, but it might sacrifice some control.
-Standard lengths range from 44 to 46 inches.
-Choose based on your preference for distance versus control.

 • Shaft Flex: Shaft flex impacts your swing’s timing and energy transfer.
 Faster swingers might need stiffer shafts for control, while slower swingers might benefit from more flexible shafts for added distance.